jvbonin/yeoman-generator-dizmo/README.md

     │   ├── index.js
     │   └── style
     │       └── style.css
-    └── MyProject1-0.0.0.dzm
+    └── MyDizmo-0.0.0.dzm

-* `MyProject1-0.0.0.dzm`: A ZIP archive of the `MyProject1` folder with a version suffix, which has been defined in `project.json`.
+* `MyDizmo-0.0.0.dzm`: A ZIP archive of the `MyDizmo` folder with a version suffix, which has been defined in `project.json`.
 Please see [Semantic versioning and npm](https://docs.npmjs.com/getting-started/semantic-versioning) for further information.
 You can drag and drop this file onto dizmoSpace to instantiate a dizmo.

   In dizmoSpace only the dizmo bundle with the highest version number is cached!
 Therefore, it is important to increase the version when releasing a dizmo to your audience.
-However, simply changing the version suffix in the `*.dzm` file name will *not* work: the version is required to be set in `MyProject1/Info.plist` (which happens automatically based on the version information in `package.json`).
+However, simply changing the version suffix in the `*.dzm` file name will *not* work: the version is required to be set in `MyDizmo/build/Info.plist` (which happens automatically based on the version information in `package.json`).

-* `MyProject1/Info.plist`: a list of properties (in XML notation) defining a dizmo; this file is derived from the original `.info.plist` template file, which has been enriched with information from `package.json`.
+* `MyDizmo/Info.plist`: a list of properties (in XML notation) defining a dizmo; this file is derived from the original `.info.plist` template file, which has been enriched with information from `package.json`.

-* `MyProject1/assets`: a copy of the original `assets` folder;
+* `MyDizmo/assets`: a copy of the original `assets` folder;
-* `MyProject1/help.zip`: a ZIP archive of the original `help` folder;
+* `MyDizmo/help.zip`: a ZIP archive of the original `help` folder;
-* `MyProject1/index.html`: the main HTML script;
+* `MyDizmo/index.html`: the main HTML script;
-* `MyProject1/index.js`: the main JavaScript;
+* `MyDizmo/index.js`: the main JavaScript;
-* `MyProject1/style/style.css`: CSS style sheets.
+* `MyDizmo/style/style.css`: CSS style sheets.

 ## Advanced sub-generators